Jacob Little: Market operations

-Little entered the stock market at a time when banking and stock-brokerage was coming in of its own, progressing from a supportive activity to a profit-motivated business in its own right.
+Little entered the stock market at a time when banking and stock-brokerage was coming in of its own, progressing to a profit-motivated business in its own right.
 However, a large part of this growth came not from "solid" investors—those interested in the business ventures they funded—but from speculative "wheeler-dealers" who would manipulate prices to profiteer from their holdings or, just as often, from those of others.
 By the eve of the American Civil War there were hundreds of such speculative brokerage firms on Wall Street; warring cliques of bulls and bears would routinely drive prices artificially high and low, respectively, often in underhand ways that angered more legitimate stockbrokers.

-Little was one of the earliest and most successful practitioners of market manipulation, making his fortune by leveraging both short sales and short sellers.
+Little was one of the earliest and most successful practitioners of Short Selling, making a fortune by leveraging both drops in market value and short sellers.
 In the former, he would sell stocks to other traders under contract to purchase it at a later date, betting that the market value would go down in the future and he could pocket the difference (trade rules have changed, and short selling is more complicated than this today).
 In the latter he would execute the opposite maneuver, corner a market by buying up all of the bonds of a particular company or sector, up-ticking the price so as to make a profit at the expense of any short sales based on those stocks.
 Hardworking, highly ambitious, and with his eyes set on the very top from the very beginning, Little commonly spent twelve hours a day working on such maneuvers in his office and a further six during the evening engaged in currency speculation.

-His first great coup was when in 1834 he successfully bought out the Morris Canal and Banking Company, machinations which pushed its stock price from $10 ($ today) per share in December 1834 to $185 ($ today) a share in January 1835, at which point Little chose to collect his debts.
+His first great coup was when in 1834 he successfully bought out the Morris Canal and Banking Company which pushed its stock price from $10 ($ today) per share in December 1834 to $185 ($ today) a share in January 1835.
 Although theoretically he could have asked for more (he was, after all, in total control of the company), Little chose not to force the issue because he feared the resulting bankruptcies would destabilize the market potentially cause a collapse.
 He repeated this feat in September of the same year, cornering stocks for the construction of the Harlem Railroad.
 Approximately 60,000 shares had been sold short by that time, but only 7,000 shares had yet been issued; needless to say, Little prospered immensely.